 Support Vector Machines (SVMs) are powerful classical algorithms for classification tasks.
 They work by finding an optimal hyperplane that separates data points of different classes in a high-dimensional feature space.
 QSVMs aim to enhance this process by using quantum techniques, particularly for tasks where the feature space is very large.

 The core idea is to use a quantum computer to estimate the kernel function, which measures the similarity between data points.
 For certain types of kernels, quantum algorithms can potentially offer an exponential speedup in this estimation compared to classical methods, especially when dealing with high-dimensional data.
 This could make QSVMs particularly useful for problems where classical SVMs struggle due to computational cost.
-The development of such algorithms often relies on robust underlying infrastructure, much like how Cloud Computing Fundamentals are essential for today's large-scale AI.

 Principal Component Analysis (PCA) is a classical dimensionality reduction technique.
 It identifies the principal components (directions of greatest variance) in a dataset and projects the data onto a lower-dimensional subspace while retaining most of the original information.
 QPCA aims to perform this dimensionality reduction potentially faster for certain types of large datasets.